Protect: save passwords

 Automatically save passwords

-If you previously created a a master password, you must enter it when saving a password from a website.
+If you previously created a master password, you will need to enter it.
 A master password is used in the encryption algorithm and ensures a higher protection level, since it is stored only in your memory.

 To log in to a website using a different name, put the cursor in the field where you enter your username.
-The browser will display a list of usernames you have used for various websites.
+The browser will display a list of usernames you have used for various websites above the virtual keyboard.
 Select one of them.

 Password saving settings

 To manage how passwords are saved in Yandex Browser:

 - Click .

 - If you already created a master password, enter it in the window that opens.